-E.Personal Project
+E. Personal Project

 All MYP 5 students are required to complete the MYP personal project.
-The personal project gives students the opportunity to inquire into a topic of their choice, utilizing the concepts and skills they have acquired throughout the programme, as well as the approaches to learning.
+The personal project gives students the opportunity to inquire into a topic of their choice, utilising the concepts and skills they have acquired throughout the programme, as well as the approaches to learning.
 The completed project includes a product, process journal, report and bibliography.
-The project is assessed using the criteria defined by the IB:
+The project is assessed using the criteria defined by the IB in the Personal Project Guide (for use from September 2021/January 2022):